earthlab/hub-ops/docs/source/day-to-day.rst

 Day to day operations
 =====================

-This document outlines how to perform typical tasks for the Earthlab hubs.
+This document outlines how to perform typical tasks for the Earth Lab, University of Colorado Jupyter Hubs.

 Monitoring